What Are the Symptoms of Sepsis from UTI in Elderly People?

 Older adults are generally more vulnerable to urinary tract infections for a few reasons.
 The muscles of the lower abdomen, bladder, and pelvic floor weaken as we age.
 This can lead to urinary incontinence and urine retention, which is when urine remains in the urinary tract.
 When urine stays in the urinary tract for extended periods of time, it increases the risk of bacterial growth.
 As bacteria multiply, the infection spreads.

 Additionally, seniors have weaker immune systems.
-A weakened immune system plus other factors such as urinary catheter use, diabetes, and kidney problems all combine to increase the risk of UTIs in older adults.
+A weakened immune system, plus other factors such as urinary catheter use, diabetes, and kidney problems, all combine to increase the risk of UTIs in older adults.

 Notably, postmenopausal women are more at risk of frequent UTIs than men.
 This is due to a few reasons, including low estrogen, vaginal inflammation, and anatomy.
+Also, those with chronic diseases, such as chronic obstructive pulmonary disease (COPD), diabetes, and kidney disease, are more at risk for UTIs.

 UTIs in the Elderly